wadehuber/codeexamples/scheme/scheme1/README.md

 [Video](https://youtu.be/wxipASELjOQ) You can use an actual lambda character instead of the `lambda` keyword by typing `<Ctrl>-\`.

+## lambdavsnamed.scm

+NOVIDEO Example of a lambda vs a named function/procedure.

 ## introlists.scm

 [Video](https://youtu.be/t6go5AbXE-U) (12:24): *Introduction to lists in Scheme*